13 Top Things to Do in Amsterdam for an Unforgettable Visit

 Amsterdam’s location between Germany and Belgium makes it a great home base for exploring other European cities, such as Paris, Brussels, Cologne, and London.

-Make sure you have travel insurance you can trust when visiting the Netherlands.
+Make sure you have travel insurance you can trust for your Amsterdam trip.
 We recommend True Traveller for their 5-star TrustPilot reviews, variety of cover options, best activities cover as standard, great prices, and excellent service.

 1. Van Gogh Museum

-No trip to Amsterdam is complete without a visit to the Van Gogh Museum.
+One of the major Amsterdam attractions, no visit is complete without a visit to the Van Gogh Museum.
 It’s the world’s biggest collection of Vincent van Gogh’s works, featuring over 200 paintings, 500 drawings, and more than 750 letters.
-The museum also offers exhibitions on general 19th-century art.
+This art museum also offers exhibitions on general 19th-century art.

 Experience the infamous Self-Portrait with Bandaged Ear up close and feel the raw emotion in The Potato Eaters painting.